 The first big petfood company to produce a vegan brand

 In November 2020, one of the very first big meat-based pet food companies Lily’s Kitchen brought out a vegan range.
-We are so hoping that this is the start of these large meat-based pet food companies realising that the future is in plant-based dog food as their demand has been so high in 2021 for their Vegan Rainbow Stew tins; that they are constantly out of stock!
+We are so hoping that this is the start of these large meat-based pet food companies realising that the future is in plant-based dog food and not just greenwashing as Lily’s Kitchen is owned by Nestle.

-The Vegan Rainbow Stew food is not balanced however and could not be fed solely as a plant-based food source, but Lily’s Kitchen are aiming more at the market of pet owners who want to choose a meat-free Monday.
+The Vegan Rainbow Stew food is not balanced however compared to other plant-based independent companies, and could not be fed solely as a plant-based food source, but Lily’s Kitchen are aiming more at the market of pet owners who want to choose a meat-free Monday.

 New exciting brands launch in 2021!